 Is Andrew’s Experience Unique?

-They have struggled with the degree of disclosure that’s required to generate sufficient interest without putting their IP strategies at risk:
+They have struggled with the degree of disclosure that is required to generate sufficient interest without putting their IP strategies at risk.

-Aurora Labs’, a manufacturer of 3D printers, shut down their campaign because they were not willing to comply with Kickstarters’ requirement to share further details of how their product worked.
-They were concerned about how further disclosure might negatively affect their IP, especially their patent rights.
+Aurora Labs, a manufacturer of 3-D printers, shut down its campaign because it was not willing to comply with Kickstarter’s requirement to share further details of how its product worked.
+It was concerned about how further disclosure might negatively affect its IP, especially its patent rights.
 As we discussed in an earlier module, the timing of disclosure for multi-jurisdictional provisional and final patent applications is a critical element in a sound international patent strategy and requires care, attention and expert advice.
 Early disclosure could result in the inability to secure a patent.

-LunaTik, is a company that launched a Kickstarter campaign to fund a kit that would enable consumers to wear their iPod nanos as wristwatches.
-However, the company had not protected its key IP - namely, industrial designs and trademarks - prior to launching the campaign.
+LunaTik is a company that launched a Kickstarter campaign to fund a kit that would enable consumers to wear its iPod Nanos as wristwatches.
+However, the company had not protected its key IP, namely industrial designs and trademarks prior to launching the campaign.
 It also had not considered whether its product might be eligible for patent protection.
-As a result, the kit was widely copied resulting in fewer sales of the “authentic” product and a diminution of the company’s market share.
+As a result, the kit was widely copied, resulting in fewer sales of the “authentic” product and a diminution of the company’s market share.